Service standards and performance: permits for migratory game bird hunting

 The service standards for MGBH permits are:

-- physical permits and the Canadian Wildlife Habitat Conservation (CWHC) stamp are available at select Canada Post outlets and select independent vendors, during normal business hours
+- physical permits and the Canadian Wildlife Habitat Conservation (CWHC) stamp are available at select Canada Post outlets and select independent vendors, during normal business hours (except in the event of a postal strike or unforeseen retail outlet closures)

-- e-Permits and the CWHC stamp can be purchased online through the MGBH e-Permitting system, which is available 24 hours a day and 7 days a week during hunting season
+- e-Permits and the CWHC stamp can be purchased online through the MGBH e-Permitting system, which is available 24 hours a day and 7 days a week during hunting season (except when there is planned maintenance)

-Applicants are encouraged to contact CWS, if they have any difficulties when attempting to purchase an MGBH permit (whether in person or online),by calling 1-855-869-8670 or emailing CWSPermit.PermisSCF@ec.gc.ca.
+Applicants are encouraged to contact CWS, if they have any difficulties when attempting to purchase an MGBH permit (whether in person or online), by calling 1-855-869-8670 or emailing CWSPermit.PermisSCF@ec.gc.ca.

 Background and detailed service standards